Last Updated: May 6, 2018

 A horizontal pulling exercise

-At the end of your back workout routine you should include a shrugging exercise like barbell or dumbbell shrugs to target the upper traps.
-You should perform slightly higher reps for this exercise.
+At the end of your back workout routine you may want to include a shrugging exercise like barbell or dumbbell shrugs to target the upper traps.
+You can perform slightly higher reps for this exercise if you want to.
+Personally, I don't do shrugs anymore because they're just not needed as other exercises will work them enough.
+But if you have trouble stimulating growth in this area, you may want to include some targeted shrug exercises to induce more growth.

 Let's take these four exercises and put them together to form a solid back workout routine that will build muscle mass quickly.
 This routine has worked great for myself and many others.

-This is the best back workout to fully stimulate muscle gains in your whole back.
-Remember to use a challenging weight so that you can only perform 5-8 reps on each set (except for shrugs, which you should be doing for 10-12 reps).
+This is an example of the best back workout you could do to stimulate maximum muscle gains in your whole back.
+Remember to use a challenging weight so that you can only perform 5-8 reps on each set, except for very targeted exercises like shrugs which you can do slightly higher reps for.
+If you need to increase the load for pull ups then you can either hold a dumbbell with your feet, or you could wear a weighted belt.

-Following this routine properly and focusing on either increasing the amount of reps or amount of weight slowly over time will help you on your way to building a strong, thick, and powerful back with bulging lats and traps.
+Following this back muscle routine properly and focusing on either increasing the amount of reps or amount of weight slowly over time will help you on your way to building a strong, thick, and powerful back that forms a good base for a great, well-balanced physique.